gywns6287/SOAP/docs/Dataset.md

 ### a.
 SemanticKITTI
 To prepare the SemanticKITTI dataset, first download the [KITTI Odometry Dataset](https://www.cvlibs.net/datasets/kitti/eval_odometry.php) (including color and calibration files), along with the annotations for Semantic Scene Completion from [SemanticKITTI](http://www.semantic-kitti.org/dataset.html#download).

-To generate the pseudo-depth maps, you can either follow the preprocessing steps from [VoxFormer](https://github.com/NVlabs/VoxFormer/tree/main/preprocess) or download them directly from [stereodepth]().
+To generate the pseudo-depth maps, you can follow the preprocessing steps from [VoxFormer](https://github.com/NVlabs/VoxFormer/tree/main/preprocess).

 Place all `.zip` files under `SOAP/data/SemanticKITTI` and unzip them.
 After extraction, your dataset directory should look like this:
 ```